 “While it is a very difficult time for the industry, airports have an opportunity during this shut down to make changes now that inspire greater confidence in their processes and solutions, especially when it comes to passenger safety and inclusiveness.
 We believe the introduction of touchless devices and automated health screening will encourage passengers to return to travel sooner.”

 Jorg Oppermann, VP HUB and Midfield Operations, Etihad Airways said: “We are testing this fit to fly technology because we believe it will not only help in the current environment but also into the future with assessing a passenger’s suitability to travel and thus minimizing disruptions”

 The first patent innovation relates to the ability to triage someone at a self-service touchpoint point prior to boarding a plane.
-It will automatically suspend the self-service check-in or bag drop process if a passenger’s vital signs indicate potential illness symptoms.
+It will automatically suspend the self-service check-in or bag drop process if a passenger’s vital signs are beyond the threshold stipulated by the airport or airline.
 At an airport, the system would screen every individual, including multiple people on the same booking.
 The technology can be retrofitted into any airport kiosk or bag drop or installed as a desktop system at a passenger processing point such as an immigration desk.